ncsa/Delta_doc/docs/source/user_guide/job_accounting.rst

 Refunds are considered, when appropriate, for jobs that failed due to circumstances beyond user control.

 To request a refund, submit a support request (:ref:`help`).
-Please include the batch job ids and the standard error and output files produced by the job(s).
+Please include the batch job IDs and the standard error and output files produced by the job(s).